asadalibajwaa/IoCEvaluator/README.md

 ## IoC Evaluation
 Run the files AV_Eval_General.py, VT_Eval_General.py, and MD_Eval_General.py to get the completeness, freshness, and relevance results for your IoCs.
 We also provide scripts solely for IP addresses evaluation in AV_Eval_IP.py, VT_Eval_IP.py, and MD_Eval_IP.py.

+## IoC Verdict Results
+We provide the verdicts for 100s of IoCs provided by 3 CTI platforms along with the weighted verdict in file IoC_verdicts.csv.